serializingme/website-content/content/page/feeds.md

 +++
 date = "2016-08-15T16:11:16+00:00"
-excerpt = "List of RSS feeds that can be subscribed..." title = "Feeds"
+excerpt = "List of RSS feeds that can be subscribed to receive the latest updates." title = "Feeds"

 +++